 Our internships are conducted entirely online, so applicants from anywhere in the world can participate in this remote publishing internship as long as they have access to WiFi.
 Typically, interns work approximately 10 hours a week.
 Every Brink intern is given a small stipend of $300 .

 Guided by our professional staff, interns will receive extensive editorial training that covers everything from initial content and broad structural editing to perfecting final copies.
-Interns will work with general and contest submissions, polish pieces to be published in F(r)iction, and try their hands at both navigating the slush pile and managing celebrity authors.
+Interns will work with general and contest submissions, polish pieces to be published in F(r)iction, and try their hands at both navigating the slush pile and interacting with celebrity authors.

-Guided by Outreach Director Mia Herman, interns will gain experience in industry correspondence: they will reach out to literary agents and publicists, request advance review copies for the season’s most anticipated books, and conduct Q&As with celebrity authors.
+Interns will gain experience in industry correspondence: they will reach out to literary agents and publicists, request advance review copies for the season’s most anticipated books, and conduct Q&As with celebrity authors.

 Brink provides interns with the opportunity to hone their own craft and technique in order to sharpen their editorial lens.
 Interns will write short pieces for group writing projects such as Dually Noted and draft book reviews for upcoming titles.